 University of Minnesota - Crookston is among your best bets if you want to study Agricultural Economics & Business.
 This is an exceptional opportunity for students who like the beauty of a simple college town.

 This school does not require freshman students to live on-campus.
 If you are wary of racking up too much college debt, you should note that graduates leave UMN Crookston with about $27,732 in student loans.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Visit University of Minnesota - Crookston's scorecard.

 It's difficult to beat Southwest Minnesota State University if you wish to pursue Agricultural Economics & Business as a major.
 Marshall, Minnesota gives you a stylish small-town ambiance for students to grow in.

 You will get a high-return on your education investment at Southwest Minnesota State University, since its net price of $19,120 is one of the best values in the country.
 About 23.4% of Southwest Minnesota State University's student body is from outside Minnesota, so, you are going to have a lot of opportunities to meet students from all over the continent.
 For details, check out the college scorecard.

 It's hard to find a better school than University of Minnesota - Twin Cities if you want to study Agricultural Economics & Business.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Around 12.0% of UMN Twin Cities applicants submit their SAT scores, which average around 1,310.
-General psychology is the most well-attended major at University of Minnesota - Twin Cities.
+Because of the school's fantastic four-year graduation rate of 59.2%, college students usually accumulate much less debt compared to what they would at other institutions.
 Interested in learning a little more about University of Minnesota - Twin Cities' campus?
 Have a virtual tour.